Wright Brothers Wind Tunnel renovation, Building 1776 Vassar Street, Cambridge, MA, 02139

 Enhancement of life and learning

-A renovation of the landmark Wright Brothers Wind Tunnel is expected to create the most advanced academic wind tunnel in the nation.
+A renovation of the landmark Wright Brothers Wind Tunnel created the most advanced academic wind tunnel in the nation to date.

 Themes and priorities